Vyral/base-template/_posts/2018-05-02-we-are-merging-with-exp-realtyheres-what-that-means.md

 enclosure: >-
   https://s3.amazonaws.com/vyralmarketing/Jeremy+Qualley/2018/West+Fargo+Real+Estate-+We+Are+Merging+with+eXp+RealtyHeres+What+That+Means.mp4
 pullquote: >-
-  Moving forward, we will be known as J. Qualley & Associates Powered by eXp Realty.
+  Moving forward, we will be known as Qualley & Associates Powered by eXp Realty.
 enclosure_type: video/mp4
 enclosure_time: